WaldJohannaU/3RScan/c++/README.md

 ## 3RScan Library Dependencies

 [OpenCV](https://github.com/opencv/opencv) and [Eigen](https://github.com/libigl/eigen) are required in order to be able to compile and run our example code.
 You can either build the dependencies from source or use the package manager of your choice e.g. ``brew`` on macOS to install the packages.
-Once you installed OpenCV and Eigen simply run:
+Once you installed OpenCV and Eigen run:

 ```bash
   cd rio_lib